Helen Walker

 I am an inelastic neutron scattering scientist, taking advantage of how neutrons interact with matter to investigate the dynamics and structure of functional materials.
 I also have considerable previous experience of working with X-rays; after spending several years working at synchrotrons in France and Germany.

 My particular interests have evolved from exploring the magnetic properties of f-electron systems and transition metal oxides, particularly multiferroics and 5d systems, and more recently hybrid organic-inorganic materials such as Metal-Organic Frameworks (MOFs); to investigating lattice dynamics in technologically relevant materials.
-This resulted in being co-PI on an EPSRC grant to study phonons under pressure in barocaloric MOFs using neutrons in collaboration with Dr Anthony Phillips at QMUL (2019-2022).
+This resulted in being co-PI on an EPSRC grant to study phonons under pressure in barocaloric MOFs using neutrons in collaboration with Prof Anthony Phillips at QMUL (2019-2022).
 We examined a range of barocalorics using various neutron scattering techniques: nPDF, QENS and INS, with the aim of understanding what drives the large entropy change required for barocaloric cooling applications.
+Continuing this collaboration, we are now including advanced Molecular Dynamics simulations to assist in our search for optimised barocalorics under EPSRC grant “Barocalorics for Green Cooling” with Dr Keith Butler at UCL (2026-2029)

 Teaching and Supervision